How to Unblock a Kitchen Sink: A Short Guide

 Before you use the plunger, make sure that it is in good condition.
 If there are cracks or if the plunger is in poor shape, you won’t get a strong suction which means that the unclogging process will be less effective.

 Once you’re ready to go, make sure that the plunger completely covers the drain of your sink.
 Then, carefully perform several quick and powerful thrusts to unclog your kitchen sink.
 Do this until your kitchen sink is unclogged.

-Note: If you have a double-sided sink, cover the other unclogged sink with a cloth or something similar.
+Note: If you have a double-sided sink, cover the other unclogged sink with a dish cloth or something similar.
 This improves the effectiveness of the pressure from the plunger drastically.

 Use a drain snake